LCC-CIT/CS297-CourseMaterials/LectureNotes/CS297-LN-W01-D2-AgileProjectMgmt.md

 - Team presents what it accomplished during the sprint.
 - Typically takes the form of a demo of new features or underlying architecture.
+  - Demo should be working software that the product owner can interact with.
+  - The team should demo the features, then let the product owner try them out.
+  - Provide access to the demo software for the product owner to test after the demo.
 - Informal
-  - 2-hour max prep time rule
+  - 2-hour max prep time rule.
-  - No slides
+  - No slides.
 - Whole team participates
 - Invite the world